sivalabs/sivalabs-hugo/content/posts/2014/2014-11-30-can-microservices-architecture-solve-all-your-problems.md

 Continuously innovating new ways of doing things is awesome and is required to move ahead.
 At the same time assuming &#8220;the next cool methodology/technology will fix all the problems is also wrong&#8221;.

 > So those of you who are just about to jump on MicroServices boat..THINK.
 FIX THE REAL PROBLEMS FIRST.
-You can&#8217;t fill a bottle which has a hole at it&#8217;s bottom.
+You can't fill a bottle which has a hole at it's bottom.